Native Account Abstraction with EOF

 code section.

-In order for the transaction to be considered valid the paymaster validation frame MUST return the following values:
+In order for the transaction to be considered valid, the paymaster validation frame MUST return without reverting.

 Sender Execution